andrefrua/angular-1-redux-tutorial/README.md

     <li>5 Now you should have the entire project on your local machine</li>
     <li>6 To check the first step open the folder named "step-1" on your favorite code editor or IDE, if you're using Visual Studio Code you can navigate to "step-1" folder and execute the command "code ." and the project will open on VSC;</li>
     <li>7 In order to be able to run the application with need to install the dependencies using NPM.
 To do so you need to run the following command on the root folder of "step-1":<br/>"npm install"</li>
+    <li>8 Run the command "npm install -g gulp" to have gulp available everywhere</li>
-    <li>8 Now since we are using gulp and babel in the project we only need to use the "gulp serve" command to start the server;</li>
+    <li>9 Now since we are using gulp and babel in the project we only need to use the "gulp serve" command to start the server;</li>
-    <li>9 Open your browser and navigate to "localhost:3000" and you will see the application runing.
+    <li>10 Open your browser and navigate to "localhost:3000" and you will see the application runing.
 At this time you will simply have a menu with Home and a small text at the center of the screen saying "This is the Homepage of our simple Angular app";</li>
 </ul>
 <ul><strong>Step 2 - To-do App with Angular only:</strong>
     <li>1 This step will show a working To do app using only Angular;</li>